-Yosemite Conservancy has been working with the Sierra Nevada bighorn sheep for over 20 years.
+Yosemite Conservancy has been working with the Sierra Nevada bighorn sheep for more than 20 years.
 We supported their initial re-introduction and have been closely involved ever since.

 Herds Getting Bigger